When Ross was a baby, 14 years ago, I was mostly on autopilot in the mornings.

 Turn off the noise

 Looking at your phone first thing in the morning can negatively affect the rest of your day.
-When my phone also doubled as my alarm clock I couldn’t avoid looking at the notifications that popped up on the screen during the night.
+When my phone also doubled as my alarm clock I couldn’t avoid looking at the notifications that popped up on the screen when I woke.
 To avoid this negative influence on my morning I moved my phone out of the bedroom and purchased a Lumie Sunrise Alarm.
 Instead of waking up to a blaring beeping tune and the temptation to start my day looking at my phone, I now wake up to birds chirping and a simulated sunrise, a much more pleasant way to start.

 Don’t sacrifice sleep